 A central faith development issue for some will be their experience of gender and sexuality.
 Some women, for instance, leave the Southern Baptists because their call to ministry outweighs their allegiance to a denomination that refuses to ordain women.
 Likewise, a gay man might choose to find a spiritual home that affirms him for his faith and sexual orientation.
 The following list includes the major denominations that ordain women and provide ministry opportunities for lesbian, gay and bisexuals.

-(*) indicates the recognition of currently practicing trans-/inter-gender clergy.
+(*) indicates the recognition of currently practicing trans* and non-gender conforming clergy.

 These are newer denominations which have gathered, in large part, to respond to the unique needs of LGBT Christians.